Xeboc/hegemon/README.md

 Create an `MX` record for `example.com` which assigns `mail.example.com` as the domain’s mail server.

 To ensure your emails pass DKIM checks you need to add a `txt` record.
 The name field will be `default._domainkey.EXAMPLE.COM.` The value field contains the public key used by OpenDKIM.
-The exact value needed can be found in the file `/etc/opendkim/keys/EXAMPLE.COM/default.txt` it’ll look something like this:
+The exact value needed can be found in the file `/etc/opendkim/keys/EXAMPLE.COM/default.txt` and is also copied locally.

+Example:

     v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDKKAQfMwKVx+oJripQI+Ag4uTwYnsXKjgBGtl7Tk6UMTUwhMqnitqbR/ZQEZjcNolTkNDtyKZY2Z6LqvM4KsrITpiMbkV1eX6GKczT8Lws5KXn+6BHCKULGdireTAUr3Id7mtjLrbi/E3248Pq0Zs39hkDxsDcve12WccjafJVwIDAQAB